MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/collab-bar-deploy.md

 -   Testing
 -   Asset management

 ### Account provisioning

-Collaboration bars for Microsoft Teams can use a dedicated and unique resource account, or a standard end-user account that must be enabled for both Microsoft Teams and Exchange.
-If using a dedicated resource account, calendar processing must be configured in Exchange so that the device can automatically accept incoming meeting requests.
-For more information about creating dedicated resource accounts, see [Create a resource account using the Microsoft 365 admin center](resource-account-ui.md).
+If you plan on using Microsoft 365 resource accounts to let users book collaboration bars, follow the instructions in [Create a resource account using the Microsoft 365 admin center](resource-account-ui.md) to create a Microsoft 365 resource account for each collaboration bar that needs one.
+This is also where you'll need to add a Meeting Room license to the resource account and, if you want to make or receive calls to or from external phone numbers, a Phone System or Business Voice license.

+If you want to assign collaboration bars to individual users for their private use, you don't need to set up any additional accounts.
+Users can sign into collaboration bars using their personal accounts.

+> [!TIP]
-**Pro Tip** – Make the display names for these accounts descriptive and easy to understand.
+> Make the display names for your Microsoft 365 resource accounts descriptive and easy to understand.
 These are the names that users will see when searching for and adding collaboration bars for Microsoft Teams to meetings.
-You could use a convention like *Site*-*Room Name*(*Max Room Capacity*), so for example Curie—a 4-person meeting room in London—might have the display name LON-CURIE(4).
+You could use a convention like *Site*-*Room Name*(*Max Room Capacity*), so for example Curie, a 4-person meeting room in London, might have the display name LON-CURIE(4).

 |    |     |
 |-----------|------------|